Profunctorial algebras: Ultraconvergence spaces, algebraically

 \begin{remark} As noted in \Cref{ex:discrete-algebras-of-loke}, by Manes' theorem \cite[Prop.\ 5.5]{manesTripleTheoreticConstruction1969}, discrete ultracategories coincide with $\beta$-algebras.
 This fact, originally proved by Lurie in \cite[Thm.\ 3.1.5]{lurieUltracategories2018} for his axiomatization of ultracategories, here entails that the pseudomonad $\bbbeta$ is neither \emph{lax-idempotent} nor \emph{colax-idempotent} \cite{kellyPropertylikeStructures1997}.
 Intuitively, this means that the datum of an ultracategory consists of additional \emph{structure} imposed on a category, rather than a property thereof. \end{remark}

-The main result of \cite{makkaiStoneDualityFirst1987,lurieUltracategories2018}, expressing how a coherent theory can be recovered from its category of models, once the latter is endowed with its canonical ultracategory structure, can then be stated as follows.
-Recall that, for first-order logic, the role of syntactic algebras is played by \emph{classifying toposes}.
+The main result of \cite{makkaiStoneDualityFirst1987,lurieUltracategories2018} expresses how a coherent theory can be recovered from its category of models, once the latter is endowed with its canonical ultracategory structure.
+Exploiting the biequivalence established in \cite{hamadUltracategoriesColaxAlgebras2025}, we can state it as follows.